衞生署日間醫療中心牌照

 Screening and Diagnosis of Stomach Cancer

-If a patient is diagnosed with stomach cancer, the doctor will recommend the following treatments:
+If a patient is diagnosed with stomach cancer, doctors will recommend the following treatment methods:

 3. Chemotherapy